 |Education Requirements||Bachelor's Degree||Associate Degree|

 Both engineers and technicians have several specialties to choose from within the field of robotics.
 Some of these include machine automation, medical robotics, cybernetics, quantum mechanical systems, air traffic management and a variety of other areas that utilize robots to make work processes easier for humans.
-Types of businesses that hire professionals for robotics positions comprise electronics, automotive, agricultural and manufacturing companies, among many others.
-Most robotics professionals work primarily in a collaborative team setting, with technicians assisting and supporting engineers.
+Types of businesses that hire professionals for robotics positions include electronics, automotive, agricultural and manufacturing companies, among many others.

 Because robots are used in so many ways, a professional's duties in this field can vary greatly depending upon the function and application of robotics in his or her work.
 For example, some robotics engineers design artificial limbs, while others develop automated manufacturing systems for food-packing plants.
 However, all robotics engineers are responsible for designing, creating, testing and troubleshooting problems with their robots.
 This involves extensive research in various mechanical and robotic technologies and the use of assorted design software as well as electrical and mechanical equipment.

 Some other duties of both engineers and technicians include the following: